Counselling and Communication for Dietitians PG (8250.2)

 Additional information

 Work-place learning requires strict adherence to professional practice principles and ethics.
 These requirements are covered within the Week 1 workshop.
-Student must also sign an Individual Student Agreement prior to the commencement of placement.
+Students must also sign an Individual Student Agreement prior to the commencement of WIL and placements.

-Client/patient confidentiality must always be maintained including for assessment items such as your critical reflections.
+Client/patient confidentiality must always be maintained including observations at the UC clinic.